 As you adopt a more laid-back regimen, make more time for yoga.
 It’s rarely associated with weight loss, but it might be the missing piece.
 This is perfect for the “rest days” when you’re not all about breaking a sweat.

 Despite its low-key nature, numerous clinical trials have shown that yoga can improve BMI, body fat, weight, and waist circumference.
-As compared to those who don’t practice yoga, people who do it on the
+As compared to those who don’t practice yoga, people who do it on the regular are also 2 to 4 times less likely to gain weight.

 Researchers credit yoga’s effect to the way it suppresses stress hormones, which then reduces binge eating.
 Increased muscle mass, insulin sensitivity, and metabolism have also been noted.6